jchapuis/fullstackscala-scaladays2025/slides.md

  - 2. AWS load balancer has a built-in certificate, you don't need to manage it so it's very convenient to have termination here
  - 3. the title request is forwarded to a server instance via HTTP1
  - 4. on the instance, i have an envoy proxy sidecar to upgrade http1 back to http2
- - the reason i'm doing this is to allow for TCP connection termination
+ - the reason i'm doing this is to allow for termination detection
  - 5. we use a specific postgis function to retrieve a tile in binary format
- - 6. this is all done in streaming fashion, and if we get a RST_STREAM on the HTTP2 connection cancellation can propagate all the way into the database
+ - 6. this is all done in streaming fashion, and if we get a RST_STREAM on the HTTP2 connection, cancellation can propagate all the way into the database, culminating in a JDBC cancel request

 ---
 ## `fs2` and `doobie` to **stream** from DB 🌊
+[.code-highlight: 1]
+[.code-highlight: 2-8]
-[.code-highlight: 1-9]
+[.code-highlight: 9]
 [.code-highlight: 10-13]

 ```scala